 If you decide to keep your pet, you and your family must be aware of the risk of diseases that can be passed from animals to humans.
 Here are some tips:

-- Ask your veterinarian for information on infections that you might get from your pets.
+- Ask your veterinarian for information about infections that you might get from your pets.

 - Wash your hands thoroughly after handling or touching your pet, cleaning the litter box, or disposing of pet feces.
 Always wash before you eat, prepare food, take medicines, or smoke.